davehax/Simple-Visualiser/README.md

 # Simple Visualiser

-Run "node server.js" then browse to localhost:8080
+Run "npm install" and then "node server.js" then browse to localhost:8080